-If you cause an accident that results in a claim, your insurance premium will rise significantly over the next few years.
-But if you have accident forgiveness insurance with one of the nation’s best auto insurance companies, you may be in the clear.
+If you cause a car accident that results in a claim, your insurance premium will rise significantly over the next few years.
+But if you have accident forgiveness insurance with one of the nation’s best car insurance companies, you may be in the clear.
 In this article, we'll focus on what accident forgiveness insurance is and what it isn't, as well as which top insurance companies provide accident forgiveness.

 In this article:

 - What Is Not Covered By Accident Forgiveness Insurance?

 Accident forgiveness insurance is an additional coverage that can be added to your standard car insurance policy.
 This insurance prevents your car insurance rates from going up after your first at-fault car accident.
 Note that not all car insurance providers offer accident forgiveness insurance.